chef/chef-web-docs/content/resources/windows_task/_index.md

     identifier: chef_infra/cookbook_reference/resources/windows_task windows_task
     parent: chef_infra/cookbook_reference/resources
 resource_description_list:
-- markdown: 'Use the **windows_task** resource to create, delete or run a Windows
+- markdown: Use the **windows_task** resource to create, delete or run a Windows scheduled task.

-    scheduled task.'
 - note:
     markdown: 'The `windows_task` resource that was provided as part of the `windows`